vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 This will build an OCI image artifact containing the workshop content files and push it to the local image registry created with the local Kubernetes cluster.

+Note that by default the whole workshop directory will be packaged up and included in the OCI image artefact.
+What is included can be customized by supplying in the workshop definition a specification for what should be included.

-You can then create the workshop environment in the Kubernetes cluster by running:
+Having published the workshop you can then create the workshop environment in the Kubernetes cluster by running:

 ```
 educates deploy-workshop